-The Mandarin Oriental Fan Club benefits you will get here, which are similar to our Virtuoso travel agency benefits which you will get if you book with our luxury travel concierge include room upgrade on arrival (subject to availability), daily Buffet breakfast for up to two in room guests, $100 CHF Food & Beverage credit to be utilized during stay (not combinable, no cash value if not redeemed in full, valid in Cafe Calla, MO Bar, room service, minibar, except Rasoi Restaurant), complimentary Wi-Fi for duration of stay and early check-in and late check-out, subject to availability.
+The Mandarin Oriental Fan Club benefits you will get here, which are similar to our Virtuoso travel agency benefits, which you will get if you book with our luxury travel concierge include room upgrade on arrival, early check-in / late check-out, (subject to availability), daily buffet breakfast for up to two in-room guests, $100 CHF Food & Beverage credit to be utilized during stay (not combinable, no cash value if not redeemed in full, valid in Cafe Calla, MO Bar, room service, minibar, except Rasoi Restaurant), and complimentary Wi-Fi for the duration of stay.

-In position five we are going to surprise you with a hotel that is around a 20 minute drive from the centre of Geneva, and a 10 minute drive from Geneva Airport in the opposite direction.
+In position five, we are going to surprise you with a hotel that is around a 20-minute drive from the center of Geneva and a 10-minute drive from Geneva Airport in the opposite direction.

-Yes, it is our job at Luxury Travel Diary to inspire you to stay somewhere you may not have considered and this gem of a hotel, although not in the centre of Geneva, is a wonderful place to do some sport and take a break combined with a stay in Geneva or as an alternative destination altogether.
-This hotel is listed in position five simply because it is not in Geneva itsel.
+Yes, it is our job at Luxury Travel Diary to inspire you to stay somewhere you may not have considered, and this gem of a hotel, although not in the center of Geneva, is a wonderful place to do some sport and take a break combined with a stay in Geneva or as an alternative destination altogether.
+This hotel is listed in position five simply because it is not in Geneva itself.
 For this reason, we could not list it higher even though it is just moments from Geneva airport.

 Why go to Jiva Hill resort?
-For me, the ambience of a peaceful valley, the spa, the golf, the pool, the tennis and the fact that this is a true escape in the prettiest of valleys makes Jiva Hill a great destination in itself.
-If the sky has just dumped, you may even be able to ski here, just moments from Geneva airport which would make the perfect weekend break.
+For me, the ambiance of a peaceful valley, the spa, the golf, the pool, the tennis, and the fact that this is a true escape in the prettiest of valleys makes Jiva Hill a great destination in itself.
+If the sky has just dumped, you may even be able to ski here, just moments from Geneva airport, which would make the perfect weekend break.

-Beyond Cern you will find Jiva Hill Resort.
-A beautifully manicured driveway surrounded by golf greens zig zags up a hill to eventually reach a modern reception area.
+Beyond Cern, you will find Jiva Hill Resort.
+A beautifully manicured driveway surrounded by golf greens zig-zags up a hill to eventually reach a modern reception area.
 Outside, infinity-style water features give the arrival area a Zen feel.
-The architecture of the surrounding buildings also evokes calm and have been sympathetically designed to fit with the scenery.
+The architecture of the surrounding buildings also evokes calm and has been sympathetically designed to fit with the scenery.
 In fact, the entire entourage of low-rise buildings that house Jiva Hill are clad in natural stone and woods to make them feel part of the landscape.

-The reception area is light, airy and modern.
-Beyond the reception, an enormous entry hall leads to a bar on one side, with the pool twinkling through glass windows beyond, and on the other side, a brasserie-style restaurant (with really good wholesome brasserie food) which leads onto yet more gardens.
+The reception area is light, airy, and modern.
+Beyond the reception, an enormous entry hall leads to a bar on one side, with the pool twinkling through glass windows beyond.
+On the other side, a brasserie-style restaurant (with really good wholesome brasserie food) leads onto yet more gardens.